Amir-R2/Amir-R2/README.md

 ---

 📫 **Connect with me:**
-You can reach out or check my repositories here on GitHub! 😄
+😄 You can connect with me through my GitHub repositories!